 For the purpose of the requirements in 1511.
 2 of the Rules, the use of lining or corrosion-resistant materials is to be applied also to the boundary walls of cargo pump room (the bottom and boundaries to a height of 1 m from the bottom).
 Where the effectiveness of lining or corrosion-resistant materials is not verified, the boundary walls are to be used corrosion-resistant materials.
-In this case, "lining" is an acid-resistant material that is applied to the tank or piping system in a solid state with a defined elasticity property.
+In this case, "lining" is an acid-resistant material that is applied to the tank or piping system in a solid state i.e. not spray on.
+The requirement for the elasticity of a lining to be not less than the supporting boundary plating is to prevent debonding at the interface between the lining and the lined surface.
+(2023)